pqvst/cafeandcowork/data/tokyo/beans-garage-coffee.md

   - menu3.jpg
 ---

 A small cafe in between Shibuya and Daikanyama.
 It's a nice place to grab a morning beverage and get some work done.
 Breakfast and lunch options are available, but nothing too special.
-There is WiFi but it was extremely slow (< 1mbps)!
+Fast wifi.
 One of the large worktables has power outlets.